oliverwilms/ollama-ai-iris/README.md

 ## Requirements

+0\.
+I implemented ollama-ai-iris as a containerized app.
+If you are not using containers, see below.

 1\.
 Ollama installed and running on your computer (you can download it from https://ollama.com/download).
 You can test if it's ok running the following command on prompt: `ollama run llama3.2 "Explain the basics of machine learning."`

 2\.
 Python 3.12 or above